BellPollock/Homepage/README.md

 # Homepage
-Code for the hoepage for http://www.bellpollockinjury.com
+Code for the homepage for http://www.bellpollockinjury.com